 How to deploy Lync 2013 client using SCCM

 The Lync 2013 client has been installed on the computer.
-If you want to what’s going in the background during the client installation, you can open the AppEnforce.log file on the client computer using Trace Log Tool.
-If the app fails to install you can check this file for troubleshooting purpose.
+If you want to what’s going in the background during the client installation, you can open the AppEnforce.log file on the client computer using CMTrace Log Tool.
+If the Lync 2013 client fails to install, use the SCCM logs files to troubleshooting further.

 How to deploy Lync 2013 client using SCCM